-The FARO Laser Tracker measures the three-dimensional position of an optical target with a laser beam and two angular encoders.
+The FARO® Laser Tracker measures the three-dimensional position of an optical target with a laser beam and two angular encoders.
 If the tracker has an optional interferometer (IFM) it emits a Helium Neon (HeNe) laser that is reflected back from the target.
-ADM Only trackers have a laser diode that produces this red beam of the same wavelength.
+Absolute Distance Meter (ADM) Only trackers have a laser diode that produces this red beam of the same wavelength.
 The tracker senses the position of the return beam and follows it.
 The three dimensional position of the target is calculated from the distance to the target and the azimuth and zenith angles of the angular encoders.
 This document describes the specifications, recommended applications, care and troubleshooting for laser tracker targets.

 The tracker’s optical target is called a retroreflector.
 A retroreflector has three adjacent reflective panels that are perpendicular to each other.
 It is sometimes referred to as a corner cube, since the three panels look like the inside corner of a cube.
 A retroreflector reflects all light in a parallel path, so the tracker’s beam enters and exits the reflector in parallel, and returns to the tracker regardless of its orientation.

 In order for a retroreflector to work with a tracker there are several requirements.
 Reflectivity, dihedral angle and polarization all have critical specifications.
 In addition, the retro-reflector must be precision mounted into a ball or probe assembly.